-- According to Florida law (statutes and case law), if a mother and father are legally married to each another (this is important because Florida does not recognize unlawful marriages from other states) when the child is born, the issue of paternity is inherently established.
-The husband will be considered to be the legal and biological father of the child under Florida law even if factually untrue.
+- According to Florida law (statutes and case law), if a mother and father are legally married to each another (this is important because Florida generally does not recognize unlawful marriages from other states) when the child is born, the issue of paternity is presumed.
+Provided husband and wife were married at the time wife gave birth, the husband will be considered to be the legal and biological father of the child under Florida law, even if factually untrue.

-- The fourth method of establishing paternity in Florida is through obtaining a court-ordered paternity order from a judge which establishes a parenting plan specifying the father’s timesharing and child custody rights.
+- The fourth method of establishing paternity in Florida is through obtaining a court paternity order from a judge, which establishes a parenting plan specifying the father’s timesharing and child custody rights.

 - Finally, there is the method of legitimation.
 Legitimation occurs when the mother and natural father get married to one another after the child is born, and then formally update the child’s birth record with the proper bureau (Vital Statistics for example).
 Recall the pejorative term “illegitimate child.”
 Through the marriage of his/her parents, a child becomes “legitimated.”

 Florida Statute 744.301: Mother is the Natural Guardian of the Child